-Previously, RAA's clinical and documentation QI process focused on reviewing specific types of patient care reports (PCRs), such as all cardiac arrests; specific high-risk, low-frequency procedures (e.g., cricothyrotomy); and a certain percentage of other calls.
-The agency also would choose to review specific topics or themes during certain months-perhaps looking at reports written by new hires one month and field training officers the next.
+Previously, RAA's clinical and documentation QI process focused on reviewing specific types of patient care reports (PCRs), such as all cardiac arrests; specific high-risk, lowfrequency procedures (e.g., cricothyrotomy); and a certain percentage of other calls.
+The agency also would choose to review specific topics or themes during certain months perhaps looking at reports written by new hires one month and field training officers the next.
+The billing team would then review the report to identify documentation issues related to reimbursement.